+You read that correctly, pumas are better for our health!
 How can a wild animal like a mountain lion be better for our health?
-We have all heard about the web of life, how all things are connected, and that there is a natural balance within an ecosystem.
-Pumas show us how removing part of that system shifts that balance and creates a system that is more detrimental to us people.
+We have all heard about the web of life.
+All things are connected, and there is a natural balance within an ecosystem.
+Pumas show us how removing part of that system shifts that balance, creating a system that is harmful to people.

 Let’s first look at the web of life that a puma lives in:

-Let’s look at this same system on the east coast of the United States, where Cougars are no longer found.
+Now let’s compare the above system to that of the east coast of the United States, where pumas are no longer found.

 This is where the health aspect comes in.
 Ticks carry disease, including Lyme disease.
+Ticks get Lyme disease when they feed on mice, who are hosts to the disease causing bacteria.
 With more ticks present, there may not be a larger percentage of ticks that carry Lyme disease but there will be a larger number of individuals that are vectors of it.
-Due to the fact that cougars are not controlling deer numbers on the east coast, more Lyme disease carrying ticks are around, which leads to a higher rate of incidence for the disease in the area.
+Due to the fact that cougars are not controlling deer or indirectly mouse numbers on the east coast, more Lyme disease carrying ticks are around, which leads to a higher rate of incidence for the disease in the area.

 Let me illustrate the point with some maps.